PacoVu/IODClientForWindowsUniversal/README.md

 ---
 **Function ParseCustomResponse**

-    object ParseCustomResponse<T>(ref string jsonStr)
+    object ParseCustomResponse<T>(jsonStr)

 *Description:*
 * Parses a json string and returns a custom object type based on the T class.
+>Note: .

 *Parameters:*
-* \<T\>: a custom class object.
+* <T>: a custom class object.
-* jsonStr: a json response returned from a synchronous API call or from the GetJobResult function.
+* jsonStr: a json string returned from a synchronous API call or from the GetJobResult function.

 *Return value:*
 * An object containing API's response values.
-If there is an error or if the job is not completed (callback from a GetJobStatus call), the returned object is null and the error or job status can be accessed by calling the GetLastError function.

 *Example code:*